Curriculum (beginning 2023-2024)

 working with each other to produce a final ‘story’, as well as exploring the intersections between

 creativity, engagement, and connection.
-C. Weygandt and A. Friewald
+A. Muse

 • CRSN 151C Sustainability Laboratory Tools, Techniques, and Applications (Fall/Winter/Spring, 3 units)

-Spring 2024 Topic: Greywater Harvesting Systems for Habitat Creation and Drought Mitigation.This quarter we learn the skills necessary to assess, design and implement greywater systems in residences and public spaces.
+Winter 2024 Topic: Greywater Harvesting Systems for Habitat Creation and Drought Mitigation.This quarter we learn the skills necessary to assess, design and implement greywater systems in residences and public spaces.
 Greywater is relatively clean waste water from baths, showers, bathroom sinks, washing machines, and some kitchen appliances.
 We will discuss how this water can be reused to minimize water use, create native habitats and create cooler micro-climates.
 Direct hands-on experience with designing and building a laundry to landscape system and designing and assessing others.
 Other topics include greywater laws and permitting, as well as policy change in California to make greywater more accessible to communities and individuals.
-A. Friewald
+A. Alstatt

 CRSN Capstone Options (Counts towards upper-division units in addition to required courses)